Fellowships Offered

 The Musculoskeletal Imaging fellowship is a one-year post-residency training program.
 The program provides clinical experience in the full range of disorders affecting both the adult and pediatric musculoskeletal systems, involving both the axial and appendicular skeleton including; traumatic, neoplastic, infectious, articular, hematologic, metabolic, congenital/developmental, and degenerative disease.

-In recent years the fellowship has developed into a well-recognised and comprehensive training program attracting high calibre applicants from around the world.
+In recent years the fellowship has developed into a well-recognized and comprehensive training program attracting high calibre applicants from around the world.
 There are currently three musculoskeletal imaging fellow trainees within the program each academic year.

 In order to provide this comprehensive experience, the program includes rotations at: